johnalanwoods/RAMDisk/README.md

 Copy the `ramdisk` function from `/src`, paste into `.zshrc` or equivalent

 ```
-ramdisk create <size-in-GiB>
+ramdisk create <size_in_GiB>
 ramdisk destroy
 ```

 ## Example
 ```
 ramdisk create 8
-# → Creates /Volumes/RAMDisk backed by 8 GiB of RAM
+→ Creates /Volumes/RAMDisk backed by 8 GiB of RAM

 ramdisk destroy
-# → Unmounts and detaches the RAM disk cleanly
+→ Unmounts and detaches the RAM disk cleanly, reclaiming all RAM used
 ```

 Mount path is always: `/Volumes/RAMDisk`

 Format is always: `APFS`

-Attached via: `hdiutil` and `diskutil`
+Created with: `hdiutil` and `diskutil`